Inside: Keep reading to learn how to grill a perfect, smoke-flavored cheeseburger on a Traeger wood pellet smoker.

 This may seem like a long time, but on a wood pellet smoker, you don’t want to rush it and you want enough time to pass to allow the smoky flavor to penetrate the beef.

-This is why it is important to have an instant read meat thermometer.
+This is why it is important to have an instant-read meat thermometer.
 Make sure you insert the probe through the side of the burger and that it registers at least 160 degrees.
-Right before or shortly after the burgers reach 160 degrees, I add a slice of the Black Creek® Extra Sharp Cheddar and let it melt before serving on a toasted bun with whatever fixings I am craving.
+Right before or shortly after the burgers reach 160 degrees, I add a slice of the sharp cheddar and let it melt before serving on a toasted bun with whatever fixings I am craving.

 I like to add bacon, grilled onions, and barbecue sauce for an extra tasty version, but you can add just about whatever you want.